victoriamccray/neurodegenerative-genetics-pipeline/README.md

 - `scikit-learn`

 ## Data Preparation
-The script assumes that the input data file (Text S1.txt) contains columns: "Organ," "GPL," "GSE," "GSM," "Age," "Condition," and "Label."
+The script assumes that the input data file `(Text S1.txt)` contains columns: `"Organ," "GPL," "GSE," "GSM," "Age," "Condition,"` and `"Label"`.

-Irrelevant columns ("Organ," "GPL," "GSE," "GSM") are dropped, and "Age" is used as a feature.
+Irrelevant columns `("Organ," "GPL," "GSE," "GSM")` are dropped, and `"Age"` is used as a feature.

 The data is split into training and testing sets based on the "Train" and "Test" labels in the "Condition" column.